chakkasaikarthikyadav/projects/README.md

 Update README.md
 Recommended to used Linux based machine to avoid unexpected errors.\
-System: Ubuntu18.04.2 on Oracle VM VirtualBox\
+System: windows 10.11,Ubuntu18.04.2 on Oracle VM VirtualBox\
 Python version: 2.7.17\
 Libraries used:\
 numpy 1.13.3\